-The frugal lifestyle is one that many people are trying to adopt, but this can be difficult when living in a society where spending and buying things to excess is the norm.
+The frugal lifestyle is one that many people are trying to adopt, but this can be difficult when living in a society where spending and impulse buying things to excess is the norm.
 Nonetheless, being frugal with money has been practiced by Americans from all walks of life for centuries.
 The following article will provide you with tips on how to live frugally while still enjoying your time in the United States.

 Learn How to Make a Budget

 One frugal way to live is to save as much money as possible.
 The best way to begin saving your money is by creating a budget for yourself.
 Start with what you know best, which is how much you spend on each category of expense in a year, such as housing, electricity, groceries, transportation, and entertainment.

 Once you have an idea of how much money you are spending in each category then it’s time to figure out your goal in order to create a frugal lifestyle.

 The key to your financial success is setting up and following a budget.
 Budgeting may not always be enjoyable, but it is an important aspect of the puzzle.
 You may prioritize what matters and ruthlessly eliminate what doesn’t within your budget.